 The National Library of Wales is celebrating its centenary in 2007.
 Though there was talk of a national library for Wales in the 18th century, it was only in 1873 that a serious campaign began.
 A committee was set up to collect Welsh material and house it at the University College in Aberystwyth.
 Members of Parliament and other leading Welsh people worked hard to establish a National Library and a National Museum.
 In 1905 the government promised money in its Budget, and the Privy Council appointed a committee to decide on the location of the two institutions.
-Aberystwyth was selected as the location of the Library partly because a collector, had also said he would present his collection to the Library if it were established in Aberystwyth.
+Aberystwyth was selected as the location of the Library partly because a collection was already available in the College.
+Sir John Williams, physician to the Royal Family and book collector, had also said he would present his collection to the Library if it were established in Aberystwyth.
 Cardiff was selected as the location of the National Museum.